-Opinion | GOP candidates add a repulsive new twist to Trump’s big lie
+Opinion | GOP candidates add a repulsive new twist to Trump’s ‘big lie’

 Vance has tried to cast himself as faithful to Trumpist ideology by emphasizing his economic populism.
 But this hasn’t worked: Mandel is more widely perceived as conservative than Vance and is viewed positively by far more Trump supporters.

-It’s likely that Mandel’s relentless fealty to Trump’s stolen election mythology — and the centrality of the corrupt-urban-vote trope to it — helps explain these perceptions.
+It’s likely that Mandel’s relentless fealty to Trump’s stolen-election mythology — and the centrality of the corrupt-urban-vote trope to it — helps explain these perceptions.
 This is apparently what passes for “conservative” and “supportive of Trump” among GOP voters these days.

-But the best example of all may come from Adam Laxalt, who’s running for Senate in Arizona.
-Laxalt has lent support to the stolen election myth, while insinuating that the integrity of voting is suspect in counties that include Las Vegas and Reno.
+But the best example of all may come from Adam Laxalt, who’s running for Senate in Nevada.
+Laxalt has lent support to the stolen-election myth, while insinuating that the integrity of voting is suspect in counties that include Las Vegas and Reno.

 But as NBC reports, Laxalt has paired this with an explicit declaration that voting in heavily Republican areas is “legitimate.”

-Behold the logical extension of this Trumpist trope: Voting in urban strongholds is suspect; voting in heavily Republican outlying areas is above reproach; and the former justifies more voter suppression to maximize gains from the latter.
+Behold the logical extension of this Trumpist trope: Voting in urban strongholds is suspect, voting in heavily Republican outlying areas is above reproach, and the former justifies more voter suppression to maximize gains from the latter.

-In the most extreme cases — like Mandel, who wants the Jan.
+In the most extreme cases — such as Mandel, who wants the Jan.
 6 commission disbanded and describes the attack as a false-flag executed by the “deep state” and George Soros — this doesn’t just absolve the rioters of guilt.
 It seals their status as righteous martyrs who face persecution precisely because they’re warriors on behalf of an underlying cause that is just.

-There is a long tradition in U.S. politics of justifying racially targeted restrictions on voting — or even outright authoritarian rule — with the claim that the targets of those tactics have no business voting at all, that allowing them a say in who rules is itself tyranny:
+There is a long tradition in U.S. politics of justifying racially targeted restrictions on voting — or even outright authoritarian rule — with the claim that the targets of those tactics have no business voting at all, that allowing them a say in who rules is itself a form of tyranny over the “rightful” voters:

 It’s constantly argued that GOP voters “really believe” Trump’s lies.
 But you cannot witness this kind of talk from would-be GOP lawmakers without grasping something much uglier at play: They are unabashedly declaring for themselves and their followers the power to pronounce the opposition’s votes illegitimate in the full knowledge that they were, in fact, procedurally valid.